 By paying for your Solo 401(k) with business funds, you would be eligible to claim a deduction for the cost of the plan, including annual maintenance fees.
 The deduction for the cost associated with the Solo 401(k) Plan and ongoing maintenance will help reduce your business’s income tax liability, which will in-turn offset the cost of adopting a self-directed Solo 401(k) Plan.
 The retirement tax professionals at the IRA Financial Group will help you take advantage of the available business tax deduction for adopting a Solo 401(k) Plan.

-Like all Solo 401(k) Plans, IRA Financial Group’s Solo 401(k) Plan is easy to operate.
+Like all Solo 401(k) Plans, IRA Financial Group’s Solo 401(k) Plan offers cheap and easy administration.
 There is generally no annual filing requirement unless your Solo 401(k) Plan exceeds $250,000 in assets, in which case you will need to file a short information return with the IRS (Form 5500-EZ).
 However, unlike a financial institution, the tax professionals at the IRA Financial Group will assist you in completing this form is required.
+Get started by contacting us directly at 800-472-0646.